How To Prepare For The Casper Test

 Part 7: CASPer Deadlines

-The test dates for the ’22-’23 cycle will eventually be posted on this page
+The test dates for the ’25-’26 cycle are posted on this page.
+The dates range from March 20th through October 21st.

 Of note, in order to take the exam you will need a computer with a functioning microphone and webcam.
-Exams are done in the EST (Eastern) time zone.
-The fee for the exam is $12, with an additional $12 fee for distribution to each school.
+The fee for the exam is $85 including distribution for 7 schools of your choice, with an additional $18 fee for distribution to each school.

 Sources: